 The photos below are of species found locally.
 To see a larger image, simply click on it.
-(This photo section is incomplete, and is still under construction.)
+(This photo section is incomplete, we are always adding to it)

-Living in a desert region, many residents have encounters with snakes.
-While many species of local snakes cannot harm you, there are others that can be very dangerous to not only people, but pets and livestock.
+We have chosen to live in native snake habitat, and encounters with snakes aren’t uncommon.
+While many species of local snakes cannot harm you, there are others that can be dangerous to not only people, but pets and livestock, but that doesn’t mean they should be killed.
 Snakes are a crucial part of a desert ecosystem, and is part of what we accept when we choose to live here.

 Increased human encounters with snakes are primarily caused by three issues.